Designing A Living Framework: Backyard Hydrology

 Over time I ended up using both strategies to move the water across the yard.

 Key idea: No single fix.
-Only staged adjustments.
+Only staged adjustments over time.

 Stage 1: Paver Installation